Jockey wheel: On bicycle derailleurs

-Although variations exist, dérailleurs change the cog or sprocket used on a bicycle's cogset and the jockey wheels take up slack in the bike chain as it is fed from one of the front chainrings.
+Although variations exist, a derailleur move the chain from one sprocket to another on a bicycle's cassette and the jockey wheels take up slack in the chain as it is fed from one of the front chainrings.
 The jockey wheels are held in a cage.
 This cage holds two guide pulleys that locate the chain, almost always in a vertically positioned S-shaped pattern (an S in reverse when viewed from the bike's drive side).
 The pulleys are known collectively as the jockey wheels or jockey pulleys - the guide pulley is at the top of the pairing (closest to the sprockets) and the tension pulley is at the bottom.